clseibold/Lydrige/README.md

 ##  3. <a name='BuiltinFunctions-2'></a>Builtin Functions
 Here are the builtin functions in the language.
 Many of these builtin functions are very common, therefore they were written directly into the interpreter rather than a library.
 Note that this list does not include the basic operators and conditionals (ex: +, -, \*, /, %, ^ (power), ==, >, <, >=, <=, !=), however, they do exist within the langauge.
 * `list`  - returns a q-expression with all of the given arguments inside.
 * `first` - returns the first item in a given q-expression or list literal.
 * `last`  - returns the last item in a given q-expression or list literal.
 * `head`  - returns all but the last item from a given q-expression or list literal in a new q-expression.
 * `tail`  - returns all but the first item from a given q-expression or list literal in a new q-expression.
 * `join`  - joins two lists together into a single list.
+* `get`   - gets item from given list at given index. (ex: `get 0 [2, 3, 4, 5];` will return `2`)
 * `len`   - returns the length of a given list.
 * `print` - prints text to the screen.
 Returns `1`

 ##  4. <a name='DataTypes-3'></a>Data Types